How Your Address Affects Your Car Insurance Premiums

 Below, we see an upward trend on average annual premium until we hit the 25+ of commuting miles segment.
 There could be many variables that are affecting these rates in the 25+ segment but two major factors that may be strongly attributed could be owning a home and being outside of city limits.
 The fact that they own a home could also indicate a better credit score which could also drive down costs.

 Crime in your neighborhood also plays a role in how much you pay in car insurance premiums.
 Again, your address is used to get crime reports from local police forces so that the insurance company can assess the risk.
 If there are higher-than-average car break-ins, thefts, or vandalism in your area, you could be paying more than someone who lives in a more secure neighborhood.
 You can see a full report on the top stolen cars in the United States on the National Insurance Crime Bureau’s (NICB) website.

 Car insurance companies are all about assessing risk.
-The best way for you to lower your car insurance premiums is to shop around and see what each company has to offer.
+The best way for you to lower your car insurance premium is to shop around and see what each company has to offer.
 Different car insurance companies may not assign the same level of risk to your neighborhood as others and could offer you a better rate.